chrisgabs/swz-samplex/proompts.md

 Please make the necessary changes to the website to accommodate the new behavior.
 If there are no examinations selected, appropriately prompt the user to select at least one examination.

 --------------------------------

+The website currently accepts a JSON file with the following structure:

+{
+  "batch_name": "<name of the batch>", "similar_questions": <list of similar questions>
+}

+I want to change the website such that the user can upload a JSON file with the following structure:

+[
+  "subject_name": "<name of the subject>",
+  "batches": [
+    {
+      "batch_name": "<name of the batch>",
+      "similar_questions": <list of similar questions>
+    },
+    ...
+  ]
+  ...
+]

+Please adjust the user interface to accommodate the new data structure.
+Do not change any existing functionality.
+The user should be able to select which subject to preview from the dashboard, and then select which batch to preview from the subject.